Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 Work through all five exercises in your Ubuntu terminal.
 Type every command yourself — do not copy-paste.

-Create a file called genomes.txt containing four genome names — one per line: GRCh38, GRCm39, TAIR10, Sbi3.1.1.
-Then append a fifth line: B73v5.
-Print the final file to confirm all five lines are there.
+Navigate to ~/bash-linux-bioinformatics/module-1-foundations/.
+Create a file called genomes.txt with four genome names one per line: GRCh38, GRCm39, TAIR10, Sbi3.1.1.
+Then append a fifth: B73v5.
+Print the file to confirm all five lines are there.

 Show answer